Hotel workers’ strike and the 2025 ASSA annual meeting – Update v6

 Enjoy the #TeachEcon feed.
 Each recent post with “#TeachEcon”, “👩🏫👨🏫”, or “👨🏫👩🏫” gets displayed on this Feed.

-Browse those and you’ll discover interesting accounts.
+Browse those feeds and you’ll discover interesting accounts.

 Go to the Profile of someone whose tastes correlate with yours.
 Browse their Follows.